splashkit/programming-arcana-cpp/Text.en/01-Progams-Procedures.md

 <note>
 <header>Already Setup?</header>
-It is always good to know how to setup your own compter, but if someone else has already setup your computer you can skip the installation instructions and move on to the [next section](#understanding-code).
+It is always good to know how to setup your own computer, but if someone else has already setup your computer you can skip the installation instructions and move on to the [next section](#understanding-code).
 </note>

 ## Getting Started ##